choiben314/pic-programmer/README.md

 ### Looking Forward
 **Loading Program Executive**

+The program executive (PE) is code downloaded onto RAM that receives and loads the program into device flash memory.

+According to Section 11.0 in PIC32MX Flash Programming Specification, loading the PE onto RAM consists of two steps:

+1. Loading the PE Loader onto RAM.
+This loads the PE binary into the correct location on RAM and then jumps to it.
+2. Actually providing the PE Loader with the PE binary once the loader is in place.

+The PE hex file can be found on the Microchip website.
+Detailed instructions for loading the PE into device RAM can be found in Section 11.0 of PIC32MX Flash Programming Specification.

+**Downloading a Data Block**

+Once the PE is loaded into RAM, the actual program must be downloaded onto the device.
+Once the PE is loaded, block-wise programming occurs trivially via the following commands.

+`XferFastData(PROGRAM|DATA_SIZE)` \
+`XferFastData(ADDRESS)` \
+`XferFastData(32'h0x0)`

+The PE then immediately writes the program to flash memory from RAM automatically.

+**Verify Device Memory**

+The program can then be verified once it has been downloaded to ensure that all data was programmed correctly.
+This is completed through calculation of checksums, as shown below.

+`XferFastData(GET_CRC)` \
+`XferFastData(START_ADDRESS)` \
+`XferFastData(LENGTH)` \
+`valCkSum = XferFastData(32'h0x0)`

+MCLR may then be asserted to exit programming mode and begin program execution.

 ## Useful Resources
 - [PIC32MX Flash Programing Specification](http://ww1.microchip.com/downloads/en/devicedoc/61145g.pdf)
     - most useful resource by far